The course is part of this learning path

 We can have a fire-door to the rear of the offices somewhere, because that's also a part of security, let's not forget.
 We do all of that to protect our organization.
-And notice that we put the server in the middle away from the walls, that's really good.
-That's important..
-This is what we call defense-in-depth, we built defence from the outside in until we get to our server room, because this is the area that we want most protected.
-All our data, everything that protects our building...
-So, our business is here, everything that makes us money is right here in this room, serving our organization.
+And notice that we put the server room in the middle, away from the walls, that's really good.
+That's important.
+This is what we call defense-in-depth; we built defense from the outside in until we get to our server room, because this is the area that we want most protected.
+All our data, everything that protects our building.
+So, our business is here, in the server room - everything that makes us money is right here in this room, serving our organization.
 So we protect this like it's the crown jewels.
 That's why it's in the middle of the building.

 Then, once we have taken care of all the physical aspects of things, we then apply our procedural controls.
-So, they will cover things such as how people can come into the building, so, for example, you must present your pass, your pass must be changed every year so that we've got an updated picture of your face, all of those types of things.
+So, they will cover things such as how people can come into the building.
+So, for example, you must present your pass, your pass must be changed every year so we've got an updated picture of your face, all of those types of things.

 And so we do what we call defense-in-depth.
-Even with technical security we do defense-in-depth, so we won't use one encryption suite, we use multiple encryption suites that aren't the same, so that if you break one, you've not broken them all.
+Even with technical security we do defense-in-depth.
+So we won't use one encryption suite, we'll use multiple encryption suites that aren't the same, so that if you break one, you haven't broken them all.
 And we do defense-in-depth in everything, absolutely everything, and that's where we get our safety from.

 Originating from a systems administration/network architecture career, a solid part of his career building networks for educational institutes.
 With security being a mainstay his implementation he grew a strong passion for everything cyber orientated especially social engineering.
 The educational experience led to him mentoring young women in IT, helping them to begin a cyber career.
 He is a recipient of the Cisco global cyber security scholarship.
 A CCNA Cyber Ops holder and elected for the CCNP Cyber Ops program.